 Legal specialty certification can increase your career opportunities as an attorney practicing in Alabama.
 The Alabama State Bar has approved certain certification organizations to certify attorneys to practice within specialties.
 The following certification agencies and specialties are approved in Alabama:

 Requirements for maintaining license

 The Alabama State Bar requires all of its attorneys to fulfill Mandatory Continuing Legal Education (MCLE) requirements yearly to maintain licensure.
 You must complete 12 credit hours each year, with one credit hour of ethics required each year.
-In addition, new bar members must complete a mandatory six-hour course in professionalism during their first year, offered by CLE Alabama and Cumberland School of Law on alternating years.
+In addition, new bar members must complete a mandatory six-hour course in professionalism during their first year.
 Participation is only counted if you attend live in –person events and meetings, webinars, and teleconferences.
 Self-study courses should be avoided, and online courses should be limited.
 You may search pre-approved courses here.
 All MCLE hours must be reported by attorneys online via your CLE Transcript as you complete your requirements.

 Court Systems in Alabama

 The Alabama Unified Judicial System consists of five levels: